arkanaufal/Arkan-Naufal-Hafizh/README.md

 - 🌱 I’m currently learning Geophysics
 - 👯 I’m looking to collaborate on international competition
 - 💬 Ask me about digial infographic
-- 📫 How to reach me: instagram : ardaniyaham
+- 📫 How to reach me: instagram : arkanaufal